 Wending our way uptown, we caught Sinatra: An American Icon at Lincoln Center’s New York Public Library for the Performing Arts (great quote from Bing Crosby: “Frank Sinatra is a singer who comes along once in a lifetime, but why did he have to come in mine?”); The Hirschfeld Century: The Art of Al Hirschfeld at the New-York Historical Society; Revolution of the Eye: Modern Art and the Birth of American Television at the Jewish Museum; and Everything Is Design: The Work of Paul Rand at the Museum of the City of New York.
 (Fun fact to know and tell: Rand always presented just one concept to his clients.
 You want other solutions, he would say, talk to other designers.)

-Our favorites included this portrait of British illustrator W. Graham Robertson (“When [Robertson] objected to wearing an overcoat during the summer, Sargent replied, ‘But the coat is the picture.'”) . . .
+Our favorites included British illustrator W. Graham Robertson in an elegant coat (When Robertson objected to wearing an overcoat during the summer, Sargent replied, “But the coat is the picture”) . . .

 . . . and Robert Louis Stevenson in decline.

 The main attraction, though, was China: Through the Looking Glass, a knee-buckling exhibit that occupied parts of three floors of the museum and presented an almost hallucinogenic survey of Chinese-inspired fashion.
-Roll your own, if you’re so inclined.
+(Lots of images here, if you’re so inclined.)

-(We saw almost a dozen other exhibits around town on that trip, as I painstakingly chronicled here.)
+We saw almost a dozen other exhibits around town on that trip, as I painstakingly chronicled afterward.

 Back at Lincoln Center, we went to see Patti LuPone in Douglas Carter Beane’s Shows for Days, a largely forgettable production outside of one unforgettable act.